ErpNetDocs/tech/modules/my/calendar/index.md

 ![picture](../pictures/calendar_switch_monthss.png)

-The arrows within the Calendar itself work differently as they move forward or go back by a single day, week, month, or quarter.
+The arrows within the Calendar itself work differently as they move forward or go back by a single day in Month view and by a single period in Timeline view.

 For example, pressing the **right arrow** advances one business week in **Timeline - by Week**, while the **left arrow** takes you back one week.